rohitkjohnedu/my_yade/doc/sphinx/mpy.rst

 	:align: center

 In this scene, we have three MPI processes (three subdomains) and the raw bodies are partitioned among the subdomains/ranks 1 and 2.
 The master process with subdomain=0 holds the boundary/wall type body.
 Bodies can be manually assigned or automatically assigned via a domain decomposition algorithm.
-Details on the dommain decomposition algorithm is presented in the later section of this documnent.
+Details on the dommain decomposition algorithm is presented in the later section of this document.

+**Scene splitting** :

-In the function :yref:`yade.mpy.splitScene()`, the collider settings are changed, in particular the verlet sweep distance of the :yref:`InsertionSortCollider.sweepLength` is extended.
-The verletDist is an important factor controlling the efficiency of the simulations.
+In the function :yref:`yade.mpy.splitScene`, called at the beginning of mpi execution, specific engines are added silently to the scene in order to handle what will happen next.
+That very intrusive operation can even change settings of some pre-existing engines, in particular :yref:`InsertionSortCollider`, to make them behave with MPI-friendlyness. :yref:`InsertionSortCollider.verletDist` is an important factor controlling the efficiency of the simulations.
 The reason for this will become evident in the later steps.

 **Bounds dispatching** : In the next step, the :yref:`Body.bound` is dispatched with the :yref:`Aabb` extended as shown in figure `fig-regularbounds`_ (in dotted lines).
 Note that the :yref:`Subdomain` :yref:`Aabb` is obtained from taking the min and max of the owned bodies, see figure `fig-subDBounds`_
 with solid coloured lines for the subdomain :yref:`Aabb`.
 At this time, the min and max of other subdomains are unknown.